 Moving Items vs. Buying New

-When you're planning your move and are getting rid of stuff, always consider how much an item is used, what it's value is (both monetarily and personally) and how much it will cost to move or replace it.
-For instance, that old pull-out sofa that you've never used for an overnight guest, might cost more to move than if you bought a new couch that doesn't pull-out.
-Always do the math first.
+When you're planning your move and are getting rid of stuff, consider how much an item is used, what it's value is (both monetarily and personally), and how much it will cost to move or replace it.
+For instance, that old pull-out sofa that you've never used for an overnight guest might cost more to move than if you bought a new couch that doesn't pull out.
+Do the math first.

 Remember when you were packing up your kitchen and you thought it was best to leave all those spices behind?
 Well, now they'll have to be replaced.
-But if you have to replace them, you can count on spending between $2 to $5 a piece, depending on the quality and quantity.
-And until you do replace them, your dinners may be a little bland.
-Check out the guide to deciding what to pack from your kitchen pantry.
+If you have to replace them, you can count on spending between $2 and $5 apiece, depending on the quality and quantity.
+Until you do replace them, your dinners may be a little bland.

 Other Household Items

-And while you're making a list, look at each room in your house and determine any items you might need to make it functional.
-Note items such as garbage bins, shower caddies, extra storage units, waste baskets and don't forget the toilet paper.
+Look at each room in your house and determine any items you might need to make it functional.
+Note items such as garbage bins, shower caddies, extra storage units, wastebaskets, and toilet paper.

-Car Costs: If you've moved to a new state, the first thing you'll need to do is have your car registered and licensed for that state.
-Sometimes this will include paying for an inspection and depending on how old your vehicle is, there can be items that need to be fixed before it can be certified.
-This is difficult to predetermine, so add a 15% contingency to cover any additional costs.
+If you've moved to a new state, the first thing you'll need to do is have your car registered and licensed in that state.
+Sometimes, this will include paying for an inspection and, depending on how old your vehicle is, there can be items that need to be fixed before it can pass.
+This is difficult to predetermine, so add a 15 percent contingency to cover any additional costs.

 The United States Postal Service site provides links to motor vehicles licensing and registration information for most states.
 State websites will provide fees, regulations, and steps you need to take to get your vehicle registered.
 While you're at your new state's website, check out the fees to obtain a new driver license.